kichikuou/xsystem4-android/README.md

             ...
 ```

+If your device supports SD cards, you can place the game files under the
+`Android/data/io.github.kichikuou.xsystem4/files/game_name` directory on the SD
+card.

 Alternatively, you can install a game from a ZIP archive on your device.
 Select
 "Install from ZIP" from the menu in the upper right corner.

+Note: On some devices or Android versions, you may not be able to access the
+`/Android/data` directory via MTP.
+In such cases, you have to either use the
+"Install from ZIP" method or write directly to the SD card using a card reader
+on your PC.

 ## Touch Gestures
 The following operations can be simulated using touch gestures: